hpe-dev-incubator/hpe-dev-portal/content/blog/scim-integration-with-microsoft-entra-id.md

 ![](/img/scim-page2.png)

-## S﻿tep 5: User/Group Provisioning
+## S﻿tep 5: Update the attribute mappings of users and groups

 For provisioning the user/group to HPE Greenlake Platform, Edit the attribute mapping tab: